gerhart01/LiveCloudKd/ExdiKdSample/LiveDebugging.md

 bp securekernel!IumAllocateSystemHeap
 ```

-then press F5 (Go command) in WinDBG or WinDBG with modern UI, if breakpoint was triggered, repeat it.
+then press F5 (Go command) in WinDBG or WinDBG (classic), if breakpoint was triggered, repeat it.
 If it will be successful, try make simple tracing in securekernel using:

 ```
 bp securekernel!SkCallNormalMode "r rcx;g" or
 bp securekernel!IumAllocateSystemHeap "r rcx;g"
 ```
 command

-2. Sometimes (not often) WinDBG can suddenly break in random code, as a usual debugging.
+1. Sometimes (not often) WinDBG can suddenly break in random code, as a usual debugging.
 It can be caused by some other exceptions during debugging.
 When this exceptions occurs, you don't get "breakpoint # hit" message.

 ![](./images/EXDI9.png)